jacebrowning/template-python/README.md

 To adopt for a new project:

+* replace foobar/template-python with your package name
-* replace Foobar/foobar with your project/package name (they might be the same)
+* replace Foobar with your project name (might be the same as the project)
 * update the links to point to your code repository and badges
 * change the license